Venice and Its Lagoon

 The palace of the Rezzonico family, overlooking the Grand Canal, is Venice's Museum of the 18th Century, and an ideal place to ponder the decadence of that age.

 The grand ballroom was designed with a ceiling that opens up into the heavens.
-Imagine the hob-knobbing here as Venetian society gathered under candlelit chandeliers.
+Imagine the hobnobbing here as Venetian society gathered under candlelit chandeliers.

-Throughout Europe, but especially here in Venice, Carnavale provided a safety valve for people to really cut lose before Lent — a time of austerity leading up to Easter.
-That's when rich and poor alike enjoyed a burst of Mardi Gras–style fun ...when anything-goes and nobody knows.
+Throughout Europe, but especially here in Venice, Carnevale provided a safety valve for people to really cut lose before Lent — a time of austerity leading up to Easter.
+That's when rich and poor alike enjoyed a burst of Mardi Gras–style fun, when anything goes…and nobody knows.

-The performance — three acts in three different rooms — is punctuated with social time and presecco.
+The performance — three acts in three different rooms — is punctuated by social time with Prosecco.

-The tradition of crowd-pleasing music continues every night on St. Mark's Square where café orchestras keep that uniquely Venetian dolce vita going well after dark.
-This scene evokes that last chapter of the Venetian Republic when it morphed from a powerhouse to a romantic traveler's dream come true.
+The tradition of crowd-pleasing music continues every night on St. Mark's Square, where café orchestras keep that uniquely Venetian dolce vita going well after dark.
+This scene evokes that last chapter in the Venetian Republic, when it morphed from a powerhouse to a romantic traveler's dream come true.

-If any city in Europe lets us don a mask, escape the modern world, and enjoy a magic moment, it is Venice.
+If any city in Europe lets us don a mask, escape the modern world, and just enjoy a magic moment, it's Venice.
 I hope you've enjoyed our look at this great city.
 I'm Rick Steves.
 Until next time, keep on travelin'.
 Ciao.